-Many historians and women's studies scholars identify four waves in the history of feminism and the women's movement in the United States.
-Read on for a brief history of these movements, the key people involved, and how feminist movement has evolved in the modern world.
+Many historians and women's studies scholars identify four waves of feminism in the women's rights movement in the United States.
+Read on for a brief history of these feminism waves, the key people involved, and how feminist movement has evolved in the modern world.

 Sarah Margaret Fuller Ossoli, known as Margaret Fuller, a writer of feminist thought, published Woman in the Nineteenth Century in book form in 1845.
 The piece originally appeared in a short version in The Dial magazine as "The Great Lawsuit.
 Man versus Men.
 Woman versus Women" in 1843.

 Considered by many to be the first major feminist work in the United States, the book applies the transcendentalist idea of cultivating the individual to gender equality.
 Fuller proposes that women should enjoy greater spiritual and intellectual freedom, which would allow both women and men to achieve enlightment.
 Many of her ideas have been compared to those of English philosopher Mary Wollstonecraft, whose book, A Vindication of the Rights of Women, argues that women appear to be inferior to men only because they haven't enjoyed the same education men receive.
 Her book was published in 1792.

 There are many transcendentalist ideas expressed in the essay based on Fuller's strong dedication to transcendentalism.
 One of the main ideas is the cultivation of the individual, which to Fuller included women as well as men.
 The essay applies the idea of the individual to the enlightenment of all mankind: allowing women as individuals to have greater spiritual and intellectual freedom will advance the enlightenment of both men and women and, therefore, all of mankind.